 Most new builds in Gibraltar include a defect liability period of 12 months from completion, during which the developer is responsible for fixing construction defects.
 Structural warranties may extend further.
 Get warranty terms in writing before exchange.

-This is not financial advice.
+This is not financial or legal advice.
 Property purchases involve significant financial commitments and risks.
 Always seek independent legal and financial advice before making any property investment decisions.